7 Best Form Backend Services in 2026 [Compared]

 Where it falls short:

 - Not a form backend.
 EmailJS is an email delivery service.
 It sends messages but doesn’t store submissions.
-No dashboard, no search, no API access.
+No dashboard, no search, no API access, no webhooks.

 - No server-side validation.
 Data goes straight to email.

 - Template IDs in client code.
-While your email isn’t exposed like FormSubmit, your template and service IDs are visible in the browser.
+Your email isn’t exposed like FormSubmit, but your template and service IDs are visible in the browser.

-Best for: Simple contact forms where you only need email notifications and don’t need storage, API access, or file uploads.
+Best for: Simple contact forms where you only need templated email notifications and don’t need storage, file uploads, or an API.

 5. Netlify Forms